 - More than 1,000 pounds but less than 2,000 pounds

 - More than 2,000 pounds but less than 5,000 pounds

 - More than 5,000 pounds but less than 10,000 pounds

 - More than 10,000 pounds but less than 20,000 pounds

-- Handling – If you wish to ship an item that is fragile, oddly shaped, unwieldy or may be hazardous to those shipping or other goods, it could be granted a different classification that acknowledges the handling complications.
+- Handling: If you wish to ship an item that is fragile, oddly shaped, unwieldy or may be hazardous to those shipping or other goods, it could be granted a different classification that acknowledges the handling complications.
 Such items may require more people, specialized tools, or care and therefore have a price that reflects the extra labor costs.
-As you would imagine, the easier it is for a carrier to ship your good, the less it will cost to ship.
+As you would imagine, the easier it is for a carrier to ship your goods, the less it will cost to ship them.